The Best Independent Restaurants in Sheffield

 From long-standing restaurants to the ones that have made a lot of noise with Sheffielders, there are some places that are completely and utterly cherished by the city.

 The first Indian restaurant in Sheffield, this authentic and cosy spot is small from the outside, it would be a hidden gem if it wasn’t recommended so highly by its customers!

-Located along Ecclesall Road, the building is narrow and grey from the outside, with a welcoming interior.
+Located close to our Ecclesall road student houses, the building is narrow and grey from the outside, with a welcoming interior.
 The menu is authentic, fresh and with dishes such as ‘Henderson’s House Puri’* - it really is a taste of what Sheffield’s all about.
 Put this family-run eatery at the top of your list.